 Braventure Africa is locally owned and operated at Kilimanjaro in Moshi, Tanzania.
 We have built a unique reputation by organizing Trekking Mount Kilimanjaro, Mount Meru trekking, Wildlife Safaris, Zanzibar Beach Holidays, Cultural tours and day trips.
 Our guides speak fluent English, German and Swahili language.
 They are local Tanzanians who are skilled, knowledgeable and well-trained about treks, safaris and people which they will share with you throughout your adventures in Tanzania.

-visit their website at http://braventureafrica.com/ 11 months agoAnswered by Thadey Lyimo via WorldNomads.com
+visit their website at http://braventureafrica.com/ about 1 year agoAnswered by Thadey Lyimo via WorldNomads.com